tarunbansal/restful/README.md

 # restful
 Rest API sample using Python and Flask

+	To get started download the project zip and extract the files in your server.
+	Now run "python app.py" in the project directory.

 1> To get list of all states :
 URI : http://localhost:5000/states/api/v1.0/getstates